fabiandev/jh-boilerplate/README.md

 ```

 If you're on a Mac and you are getting error messages, you may try using ```sudo``` to run the commands.

-Instead of running as an administrator, try to set access rights properly.
+> `sudo` is just a quick fix.
+Instead of running the commands as an administrator, try to set access rights properly!

 If you are still having problems with ```sudo bower install```, use this command instead: